bartverhavert/bartverhavert.github.io/content/blog/2017-04-01-raspberry-pi-headless-setup.md

 * Download the latest version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/ "Raspbian")

-* Format the SD card to FAT32
+* Get yourself an SD card that fits in your Raspberry Pi, for the Zero W this is a Micro SD card.
+I use an 8 GB one, which is more than enough for what I'm doing with it.
+Format the SD card to **FAT32**.

-* Find the SD card
+* Find the location of the SD card on your computer.

 ~~~
 diskutil list